Volunteer and Leadership Opportunities

 Thanksgiving Basket Project

 The JSC community partners with JSC Dining Services and the Johnson Food Shelf to fund-raise and assemble Thanksgiving meals for local families in need.
-In 2014, 72 baskets were donated and over 100 pounds of additional food was donated.
+In 2015, 72 baskets plus a monetary gift with the money raised beyond the goal were donated to the Food Shelf.

 Drop & Swap